khlopko/ikwyd/README.md

-# System monitor
+# IKWYD

+...stands for 'i know what you did'

-A set of tools to capture system resources usage such as CPU or memory and track its usage.
+...and is a set of tools to capture Mac/iOS/iPadOS system resources usage such as CPU or memory and track its usage.
-Primary focused on macOS and iOS.

-Based on amazingly helpful repo: [https://github.com/beltex/SystemKit/](https://github.com/beltex/SystemKit/)
+...based on amazingly helpful repo: [https://github.com/beltex/SystemKit/](https://github.com/beltex/SystemKit/)

+...and perfect for this task Golang